section 8

 Understanding the Reformed Section 8

-Section 8 allows a landlord to seek possession by serving a notice specifying one or more grounds from Schedule 2 of the Housing Act 1988.
+Section 8 of the Housing Act 1988 allows a landlord to seek possession by serving a notice specifying one or more grounds from Schedule 2 of that Act.
 The Renters' Rights Act has reformed and expanded these grounds to ensure they cover the situations that landlords previously relied on Section 21 for.

 • Mandatory grounds — if the court is satisfied the ground is made out, it must grant possession